liesnikov/extensible-elaborator/abstract/main.md

 In order to provide the most powerful inference to users, compiler writers often extend the unifier to make it more powerful, which leads to complex and intricate code.
 This code is also heavily used throughout the compiler (either as direct functions `leqType` when type-checking terms, `compareType` when type-checking applications, or as raised constraints `ValueCmp` and `SortCmp` from `equalTerm` while checking applications or definitions, `ValueCmpOnFace` from `equalTermOnFace` again while checking applications), making it sensitive towards changes and hard to maintain and debug.

-An example from Agda's conversion checker is `compareAs` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L146-L218) which provides type-driven conversion checking and yet the vast majority of it is special cases for metavariables.
+An example from Agda's conversion checker is `compareAs` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L146-L218) which provides type-direced unification and yet the vast majority of it is special cases for metavariables.
 This function calls the `compareTerm'` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L255-L386) which then calls the `compareAtom` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L419-L675).
 Each of the above functions implements part of the "business logic" of the conversion checker with the total line count above 400 lines.
 But each of them contains a lot of code dealing with bookkeeping related to metavariables and constraints: they have to throw and catch exceptions, driving the control flow of the unification, compute blocking tags that determine when a postponed constraint is retried,and deal with cases where either or both of the sides equation or its type are either metavariables or the reduction is blocked on one.